 The idea of Lunar Hard Seltzer started over a meal of some Korean barbecue.
 Kevin Wong and Sean Ro ate and wondered why there wasn’t an Asian drink to match the food.
-From that conversation, Lunar Hard Seltzer was born from that conversation, bringing in flavors from Wong’s and Ro’s childhoods and creating their own narrative.
+From that conversation, Lunar Hard Seltzer was born, bringing in flavors from Wong’s and Ro’s childhoods and creating their own narrative.

 Part 2: Home Brewing with Lunar Hard Seltzer

-“Our parents all came around in the 60s and the 70s as immigrants here.
+“Our parents all came around in the ’60s and the ’70s as immigrants here.
 We wanted to pay honor to our community, pay honor to everything we know about our culture but also say hey yo, this is who we are, we were born here, you know.
 We have to continue the energy, whether it be different, slightly different or evolved.
-And I’ll love my son to be a regular Chinatown and, and know the community and know the language, and know his culture, and know where he comes from you know.“
+And I’ll love my son to be a regular Chinatown and know the community and know the language, and know his culture, and know where he comes from, you know.“